voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.53.1 is scheduled for 3/16/2021 between 5:00pm and 10:00pm CST

+This release addresses the following issue:
+* #TranscribeApp-338: Fix countries images icon at Transcribe App - Acoustic model selection

 ### Acoustic Model VoiceGain-rt-en-us no longer available

 With Release 1.53.0 the Acoustic model named `VoiceGain-rt-en-us` is no longer available.
 If you still use it in your API requests you will get "Resource available error".
 Please replace references to it with `VoiceGain-kappa`.